 Representative Cricket at all age levels is extremely important for the development of talented cricketers.
 It provides the opportunity for players to be challenged and have their skills tested to a greater extent than in normal competition.
 Many players (men and women) who progress along the pathway to first class and international standard have participated in representative cricket at various age grade levels.

 Kent has age grade sides for boys at Under 11, 12, 13, 14, 15 and 17.
 These play in ECB competitions and/or festivals in Taunton.
-These are Kent teams and boys wear the same kit as the professional players – with “Performance Squad” under the new Kent logo.
+These are Kent teams and boys wear the same kit as the professional players – with “Performance Squad” under the Kent logo.

 Some players progress to Kent 2nd XI and some go on to achieve the final prize of the Kent pathway; a contract to play professional cricket.
 No longer a boy; a man and a professional, with all the responsibility that brings.
 Most players will be the best amateurs in Kent’s leagues – or elsewhere as their futures take them.
 All will be able to say, “I was in one of Kent’s Performance Squads” – and say it with pride.

-In addition to some friendlies teams play in some special events:
+In addition to some friendlies, teams play in some special events:

-- Under 11 The programme centres on development, ending with a 5 day Taunton festival
+- Under 11 the programme centres on development, ending with a 5 day Taunton festival

-- Under 12 The programme centres on development, ending with a 3 day Taunton festival
+- Under 12 the programme centres on development, ending with a 3 day Taunton festival

-- Under 13 The programme centres on development, ending with a 5 day Taunton festival
+- Under 13 the programme centres on development, ending with a 5 day Taunton festival

 - Under 15 ECB U15 Inter-county competition